Pokrt/dleap_tutorial/object_reference/page.md

 # &#127358; Page

 Page represents one page of a form.

+For more explanation, go to page [Working with Pages](/low-code-basics/js_in_dleap/pages).

+For more information and potential updates, visit the official HCL Domino Leap [documentation](https://help.hcltechsw.com/domino-leap/1.1.4/ref_page_app_page_objects.html).

 ## Page Object Methods